Canadian Social Survey (CSS)

 The Canadian Social Survey (CSS) is Statistics Canada's recent data collection project.
 The goal is to understand social issues more rapidly by conducting surveys on different topics every three months.

-The Canadian Social Survey (CSS) will collect information on a variety of social topics such as health, well-being, impacts of COVID-19, activities, time-use, emergency preparedness, quality of life and energy use.
+The Canadian Social Survey (CSS) will collect information on a variety of social topics such as health, well-being, impacts of COVID-19, activities, time-use, emergency preparedness, quality of life, energy use, virtual health care and trust.
 The CSS will provide data at the national level (excluding the territories).

 This information may be used by all levels of government and various organizations, to inform the delivery of services and supports for Canadians during and after the pandemic, and to guide policy development on a range of social and economic issues.